JennyList/rss-feed-lists/README.md

 This repository contains a set of lists of RSS news feeds for national newspapers and broadcasters.

-They're here for researchers, I collected them because of my work with [https://github.com/JennyList/word-trend-analysis](my word trend nalysis tool for news content).
+They're here for researchers, I collected them because of my work with [my word trend nalysis tool for news content](https://github.com/JennyList/word-trend-analysis).

 In putting together these lists I found an RSS ecosystem that's still surprisingly intact; while some organisations have turned off their feeds, many still retain them even if they are no longer advertised.